AaronConstant/Podcast-ADC/README.md

 ## Project Overview

-**Podcast-ADC** is designed to provide a simplistic tool for podcast enthusiasts, researchers, and developers.
-Here you're able to transcribe podcast episodes, analyze audio quality, or extract metadata, this project has you covered.
-The goal is to make podcast data easily obtainable and cater to your entertainment interests.
+**Chit Chat Podcast** is designed to provide a simplistic tool for podcast enthusiasts, researchers, and developers.
+Here you're able to transcribe podcast episodes or analyze audio quality.
+The goal is to make podcast data easily obtainable and cater to your entertainment interests for anyone who wants to take a spin on a topics they feel would be interesting to hear.

 ---